opsit-io/opsit-explang-docs/docs/explang-alg.md

 in the argument list.

-In the following example the 'r' argument, which is marked with an ellipsis is used to collect pairs of argument names (keywords) and their walues.
+In the following example the 'r' argument, which is marked with an ellipsis is used to collect pairs of argument names (keywords) and their values.

 ```lisp
 > function  otherkeys_example (x ; y, r...)